mrsarm/pose/README.md

   the command line.
 - Run all the tests at once: `make test-all-fast`, including all the above, except integrations one.
-- Run **all the tests** at once: `make test-all`, include all tests, it's the equivalent of what CI executes on each push to GitHub.

 If you get an error like `make: ./tests/bats/bin/bats: Command not found`, it’s because you cloned the project without the `--recurse-submodules` git argument.